ATM-Jahid/accurse/README.md

 ## Why?
 Theming cursors for different standards is a curse. `accurse` alleviates the curse by allowing you to package hyprcursor and xcursor in a manageable way.
+`accurse` can
+- package hyprcursor and xcursor from SVG assets,
+- recolor cursor shapes using string replacements,
+- flip (mirror) shapes horizontally to make left-handed versions,
+- compute consistent hotspots after rescaling and mirroring,
+- compile xcursor themes for any given list of sizes,
+- and do all of this with minimal dependencies.

 ## Installation
 `accurse` is a python package.
 You can install it using `pip install accurse`.